What is a Working Capital Loan?

 Why is Working Capital Loan Required?

 The majority of businesses can’t fund their working capital needs or operating cycle only with payables.
 They have to rely on internally generated cash flows or external funds to finance the shortfall.
 It is also common in a small business that the owner will inject his own cash to pay the suppliers.
-Financial institutions have come up with different products, also known as working capital loans, to solve this problem and help businesses generate additional liquidity to finance their working capital gap.
+Financial institutions have come up with different products, working capital loans, to solve this problem and help businesses generate additional liquidity to finance their working capital gap.

-Working Capital Loan
+Working Capital Loans

 Working capital loans range from a plain vanilla short-term loan to a highly structured facility to securitize receivables.
-They provide additional liquidity to a company by either monetizing short-term assets such as account receivables and inventory or postponing cash outflows related to account payables.
+They provide additional liquidity to a company by either monetizing short-term assets, such as account receivables and inventory, or postponing cash outflows related to account payables.

 |Factoring is the sale of account receivables to a third-party, often a financial institution, at a discount, usually ranging from 2% to 8%.
 The facility can be structured as an off-balance sheet if it is a true sale with limited recourse to the seller.|

-|Invoice discounting is a loan provided by a financial institution with the account receivables used as collateral.
+|Invoice discounting is a loan by a financial institution with the account receivables as collateral.
 The quality and liquidity of the receivables will determine the exact amount and pricing of the facility.|

-|This is an asset-based loan secured by the inventory or a part of the inventory such as work-in-progress or finished products.
+|This is an asset-based loan secured by the inventory or a part of the inventory, such as work-in-progress or finished products.
 The amount will be determined by the realizable value of the inventory and pricing will be determined by the creditworthiness of the borrower and the quality of the inventory.|

-|A lender will purchase the inventory and, as the inventory is sold, the company will repay the debt.
-This method of financing is often used by a company with strong balance sheet such as car dealers.|
+|A lender will purchase the inventory, and, as the inventory is sold, the company will repay the debt.
+This method of financing is often used by a company with a strong balance sheet, such as car dealers.|

-|The bank will pay the supplier promptly in cash when the invoice is issued and the company will repay the bank at a later date.
+|The bank will pay the supplier promptly in cash when he will issue the invoice and the company will repay the bank at a later date.
 The company will effectively stretch its payables and benefit from better payment terms.
-Payables facilities are usually provided on an unsecured basis but a bank could require a guarantee depending on the creditworthiness of the counterparty.|
+Payables facilities are usually provided on an unsecured basis, but a bank could require a guarantee depending on the creditworthiness of the counterparty.|

 General Terms & Conditions of a Working Capital Loan

-The amount of the credit will depend on the creditworthiness of the counterparty, the value of assets they can pledge, inventory levels or outstanding receivables.
+The amount of the credit will depend on the creditworthiness of the counterparty, the value of assets they can pledge, inventory levels, or outstanding receivables.

 Advances for these loans are typically provided on a short-term basis and in line with the payment terms, typically 30-day, 60-day, and 90-day.